winitzki/scala-lambda-calculus/README.md

 The Ammonite prompt usually ends with `@` (although it can be customized).

-Import the lambda calculus script:
+Import the basic lambda calculus script:

 ```
 import $file.lc0, lc0._
 ```

 Now you can use lambda calculus terms.

+If you want to use the "standard library" (Booleans, Church numbers, product and sum types, and the Y-combinator), import `lc1.sc` in the same way.

 ## Syntax of lambda-terms